Efficiency vs Effectiveness Framework: Audit Tasks

 Georgetown computer science professor Cal Newport builds on Peter Drucker’s efficiency effectiveness distinction in Deep Work (2016).
 Newport observes that knowledge workers default to “busyness as a proxy for productivity” because visible activity feels safer than the ambiguity of high-impact work [4].
 When your open-plan office rewards responsiveness over results, you naturally drift toward efficient-but-trivial tasks.
 Speed feels like progress even when speed produces no meaningful results.

 The efficiency effectiveness matrix plots your tasks on two axes: how well you execute them (efficiency) and how much they contribute to your goals (effectiveness).
 This creates four distinct quadrants, each requiring a different response.
-The concept builds on Drucker’s original distinction [1] and applies it as a personal sorting tool – what we call the Direction-Speed Audit.
+The concept builds on Drucker’s original distinction [1] and applies it as a personal sorting tool, which at Goals and Progress we call the Direction-Speed Audit.

-Direction-Speed Audit is a five-step personal productivity audit that scores every active task on two independent scales — effectiveness (goal alignment, 1-5) and efficiency (execution skill, 1-5) — then maps each task to one of four quadrants to reveal whether to protect, invest in, eliminate, or redirect that work.
-A single run takes roughly 20 minutes.
+Direction-Speed Audit is our name for a five-step personal productivity audit that takes roughly 20 minutes to run.
+It scores every active task on two independent scales, effectiveness (goal alignment, 1 to 5) and efficiency (execution skill, 1 to 5), then maps each task to one of four quadrants that tell you whether to protect, invest in, eliminate, or redirect that work.
+The dual-axis scoring beats a single-axis method because it decouples goal alignment from execution skill, so a high-impact task that simply feels difficult never gets cut by mistake.
+Urgency-and-importance frameworks cannot catch that error, because they never measure your skill at the task at all.

 High Effectiveness Low Effectiveness